JRMurr/JRMurr.github.io/data/blog/building-typescript-node-apps-with-nix.md

        For full logs, run 'nix log /nix/store/7lis43p7zj10y2cf6inzicjdgzc3b5qs-example-ts-node.drv'.
 ```

 The error `getaddrinfo EAI_AGAIN registry.npmjs.org` is a failure to connect to the NPM registry to install the dependencies.
 What I failed to realize is that the nix sandbox would block outside requests in the builder since they are not fully reproducible.
-You can disable the nix sandbox, but that would make me an awful shill.
-So time to try one of these builders
+You can disable the nix sandbox, but that would be gross.
+So time to try one of these builders.

 ### node2nix